noteed/try-bup/README.md

     > make run

 in this repository to see how Bup compares to Git.
+See `RUN.md` for the output.